|

 Brief Lives,

-biographies that deal so abundantly in things touched, smelled, tasted,
+biographies that deal very abundantly in things touched, smelled, tasted,

 Bacon’s aversion to neat’s leather, his strong beer, his snowstuffed